AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

   position = "stack"
 )
 ```
 Here is a full [documentation for ggplot2 package](https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf).
+And also [here](https://ggplot2.tidyverse.org/reference/#section-layer-geoms).
 What is important here is to know that you can specify these settings for every layer separately as we have seen in the previous example when we specified mapping for geom_line():  `geom_line(aes(color=continent))`.